Getting their lives back: Culpeper Drug Court participants start strong

 William said 2022 was going to be his year, that he was starting his own business.

-“I design mountain bikes,” he told the judge, to which she responded, “We are really proud of you.”
+“I design mountain bikes,” he told the judge.
+She responded, “We are really proud of you.”

 Hogshire, who works as a University of Virginia School of Law lecturer, recalled his 16 years presiding over the Charlottesville-Albemarle Drug Treatment Court.
 He said he was not a believer in the program at first.